Gandia: Geography

 Gandia has an important regional wetland with an extension above 1.2 km2 in the outskirts of the city, called Marjal de La Safor.
 This natural area is home to several water plants such as Lemna gibba, Lemna minor, and specially many species of water lily plants, such as Nymphaea alba, Utricularia australis and Potamogeton fluitans.
 Underwater plants also exist, such as Myriophyllum and Ceratophyllum.
 Native land plants are mostly formed of various Phragmites species, Typha domingensis, various Scirpus and Cladium species.

-Various species of palm trees are naturalised in the area, and they're also found widely in the marjal due to seed dispersion, either wind or animal dispersion.
+Various species of palm trees are naturalised in the area, and they are also found widely in the marjal due to seed dispersion, either wind or animal dispersion.
 The most common naturalised palm trees in the area are Phoenix dactylifera (African date palm), Washingtonia robusta (Mexican fan palm) and Phoenix canariensis (Canary Island date palm).
 There are some specimens of the native palm tree Chamaerops humilis (European palmetto), although very few compared to the naturalised species.

 This natural zone is also rich in fauna, with many species of birds, fish, amphibian and reptiles, with some mammal species.
 The most common species of birds are Tachybaptus ruficollis, Anas platyrhynchos, Falco tinnunculus, Fulica atra and Gallinula chloropus amongst many other species.
 The most common fish and amphibian species are Cobitis maroccana, Anguilla anguilla, Syngnathus abaster, Bufo bufo, Bufo calamita and Rana perezi.

 The most common reptiles are turtles, with a native species (Emys orbicularis) which is in critical condition due to the heavy expansion of the Trachemys scripta scripta and Trachemys scripta elegans, most known as Florida turtles, which are introduced species in Spain.
 Other species of reptiles are Tarentola mauritanica, Podarcis hispanicus and Natrix maura amongst others.

 The most common and native mammals are the European rabbits (Oryctolagus cuniculus), the European hedgehog (Erinaceus europaeus), the greater white-toothed shrew Musaranya comuna (Crocidura russula), the European bat (Pipistrellus pipistrellus) and the wild hog (Sus scrofa) amongst others.